Ahm-ed/data_sci_python/README.md

 # Courses

-There are 22 courses in this track
+There are 22 courses in this track.
-Courses are

 1. Introduction to Python
 2. Intermediate Python for Data Science
 3. Python Data Science Toolbox (Part 1)